platformsh/platformsh-docs/docs/src/gettingstarted/introduction/own-code/project-configuration.md

     └── < application code >
     ```

-    In order to successfully deploy to Platform.sh you need to add two YAML files:
+    To successfully deploy to Platform.sh you need to add two YAML files:

       * A `.platform/routes.yaml` file, which configures the [routes](../../../define-routes/_index.md) used in your environments.
         It describes how an incoming HTTP request is going to be processed by Platform.sh.